-Clinical trial data regarding the treatment of early HIV-1 infection is limited.
-Many patients who enrolled in studies to assess the role of ART in early HIV-1 infection (outlined below) were identified as trial participants because they presented with signs or symptoms of acute infection.
-With the introduction of HIV screening tests that include assays for HIV-1 RNA or p24 antigen and wider HIV screening in healthcare systems, the number of asymptomatic patients identified with early infection may increase.
-The natural history of HIV-1 disease in these patients may differ from that in individuals with symptomatic infections, thus further studies on the impact of ART on the natural history of asymptomatic acute HIV-1 infection are needed.
-The initial burst of high level viremia in infected individuals usually declines shortly after acute infection (e.g., within 2 months); however, a rationale for treatment during recent infection (e.g., 2-6 months after infection) remains, because during this transition period the immune system may not yet have maximally contained viral replication in the lymphoid tissue.
+Clinical trial data regarding the treatment of early HIV-1 infection are limited.
+Many individuals who enrolled in studies to assess the role of ART in early HIV-1 infection were identified as trial participants because they presented with signs or symptoms of acute infection.
+With the introduction of HIV screening tests that include assays for HIV-1 RNA or p24 antigen and wider HIV screening in health care settings-particularly HIV testing associated with broader use of pre-exposure prophylaxis (PrEP) by individuals at higher risk for HIV-the number of asymptomatic patients identified with early infection may increase.
+The initial burst of high level viremia in infected individuals usually declines shortly after acute infection (e.g., within 2 months).
+However, there is a rationale for treatment during recent infection (e.g., 2-6 months after infection) because during the transition to chronic infection, the immune system may not yet have maximally contained viral replication in the lymphoid tissue.
 Several trials have addressed the question of the long-term benefit of potent treatment regimens initiated during early HIV-1 infection.
-The potential benefits and risks of treating HIV-1 during this stage of disease are discussed below.
+The potential benefits and risks of treating early HIV-1 infection are discussed below.